dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```

 `try-with-resources`:
-* guarantees that resources would be closed
+* guarantees that resources would be closed - resources closed as soon as we exit `try` block, even if we have `catch/finally`, by the time we enter any of it, resources already closed
 * to be eligible your class should implement either `Closeable` or `AutoCloseable`
 * Java7 team wanted a mechanism to label objects as be auto-closeable for the construct.
 Unfortunately the API spec for the `Closeable.close()` method is too strict - method should be idempotent (if you call it twice result should be the same).
 So they introduced the `AutoClosable` interface with a less restrictive close() semantic ... and retro-fitted `Closeable` as a subtype of `AutoCloseable`
 * it works by inserting `try/finally` and wrapping your code inside `try` block with it - below is example where I showed how JVM handle closing the resources.